mmf1982/frm4doas_dashboard_description/README.md

 1. number of files for the indicated day
 2. number of observations for the indicated day:
-   - for L1, this indicates the total measurement number
+   - for _L1_, this indicates the total measurement number
-   - for qdoas, this indicates the total number of measurements processed with qdoas
+   - for _qdoas_, this indicates the total number of measurements processed with qdoas
    - for _o3total_ or _no2strato_,  there are two numbers, indicating the number of measurements used individually for AM and PM processing
-   - for tropo, this indicates the number of scans
+   - for _tropo_, this indicates the number of scans
 3. short info on module specific checks:
    - for _L1_, this is the time difference between the calculated solar noon at the station's location and the time of the measurement with the lowest solar zenith angle.
 If this is larger than 10 min, this will cause this box to appear red.
    - for _qdoas_m_ or _qdoas_s_, different variables are checked and tested whether or not they are within the median ± 3 std.
 If any of the variables currently checked are outside this region, an error code is produced and a list of occured errors can be found below the matrix overview plot in the light red area.
 Please see Section [details on qdoas checks](#qdoas_m-and-qdoas_s) for more info.